Vladimir-csp/uwsm/README.md

 ### 3. Slices

-By default `wayland-session` launces WM service in `app.slice` and all processes spawned by WM will be a part of `wayland-wm@${wm_id}.service` unit.
+By default `wayland-session` launhces WM service in `app.slice` and all processes spawned by WM will be a part of `wayland-wm@${wm}.service` unit.
 This works, but is not an optimal solution.

 Systemd [documentation](https://systemd.io/DESKTOP_ENVIRONMENTS/#pre-defined-systemd-units)
 recommends running compositors in `session.slice` and launch apps as scopes or services in `app.slice`.

-`wayland-session` provides convenient way of handling this.
-It generates special nested slices that will also receive stop action ordered before `wayland-wm@${wm_id}.service` shutdown:
+`wayland-session` provides convenient way of handling this, It generates special nested slices that will also receive stop action ordered before `wayland-wm@${wm}.service` shutdown:

 - `app-graphical.slice`
 - `background-graphical.slice`